-With the Coronavirus pandemic effecting the entire world, there have been several questions regarding the potential for Elderberry, and possibly other immune-supporting herbs, causing or increasing the likelihood of cytokine release syndrome (CRS) or a cytokine storm.
+With the Coronavirus pandemic affecting the entire world, there have been several questions regarding the potential for Elderberry, and possibly other immune-supporting herbs, causing or increasing the likelihood of cytokine release syndrome (CRS) or a cytokine storm.

 In case your research hasn't yet led you there, I wanted to briefly explain CRS:

 First of all, Cytokines are molecules that the immune system uses to communicate with itself to mobilize the healing response.
 They are responsible for the local communication between immune cells and tissues.
-CRS happens in the advanced sates of infection when there is already a significant amount of damage done to the body's tissues.
-The body kicks into high gear, sending messages to mobilize the healing response and activate immune cells, but the influx of messages end up activating too many immune cells, causing additional damage to the tissues.
+CRS happens in the advanced stages of infection when there is already a significant amount of damage done to the body's tissues.
+The body kicks into high gear, sending messages to mobilize the healing response and activate immune cells, but the influx of messages ends up activating too many immune cells, causing additional damage to the tissues.

 CRS is certainly not something to take lightly, but there is also a lot to know about how's and why's and when to be concerned.

 When there is a crisis--it never fails--the information is released that is based largely on opinion, and not scientific fact.
 The question is, what sources are legitimate, and what are not?

 As those articles and ideas are shared, especially on social media platforms, I've seen many colleagues in our industry respond by releasing statements to address the growing number of questions.
 As a scientist myself, I have had formal training on best research practices and have the knowledge to know where to look for these legitimate resources.

 Reading their statements, along with doing my own research, leads me to the same conclusion: There is little-to-no evidence supporting the claim that Elderberry or any other herb, especially those with support the immune system, causes CRS to occur by itself or by their direct association.